developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<DiskCachePath  VALUE="file://%INSTALLDIR%\EnterpriseBrowser\" />

 ### DiskCacheExpTimeFactor
 **Applies to Windows Mobile/CE with Webkit engine only**.
-Specifies the acceptable span of time past which a cached resource is no longer considered "fresh" if the RFC-standard method is indeterminate (see Note).
-This value is expressed as a percentage (from 0-100) calculated using the difference between the "Last-Modified" value of the cached resource and the time of access by Enterprise Browser. <!--For example, if the freshness lifespan of a resource was specified as 30 days, a DiskCacheExpTimeFactor value of 10 percent would cause EB to reload the resource if accessed after 33 days.-->Larger numbers keep cached resources fresh longer; smaller numbers cause them to be reloaded more often.
+Specifies the acceptable span of time past which a cached resource is no longer considered "fresh" by Enterprise Browser.
+Applies only if the RFC-standard method is indeterminate (**see Note**).
+This value is expressed as a percentage (from 0-100) calculated using the difference between the "Last-Modified" value of the cached resource and the date and time the resource is accessed by Enterprise Browser. <!--For example, if the freshness lifespan of a resource was specified as 30 days, a DiskCacheExpTimeFactor value of 10 percent would cause EB to reload the resource if accessed after 33 days.-->Larger numbers keep cached resources fresh longer; smaller numbers cause them to be reloaded more often.
 A value of "0" causes all resources to reload with every access, effectively disabling the disk cache.
 Default value is 10 (percent).

 **Note**: To determine the freshness of a resource, Enterprise Browser first reads the "max-age" response directive or "Expires" field in the server response header.
 If one of those parameters indicates that a cached resource has expired, EB requests a refresh by sending an "If-Modified-Since" request to the server and reloads the resource based on the response.
 If neither attribute is configured, EB looks for a "Last-Modified" header for calculating the freshness lifetime using the heuristic time factor described above.
 For more information, please refer to the [IETF's definition of Freshness](https://tools.ietf.org/html/rfc7234#section-4.2).